Skip to content

 Section 20A of the Medical Registration Ordinance stipulates that a registered medical practitioner “shall not practise medicine, surgery or midwifery in Hong Kong, or any branch of medicine or surgery in Hong Kong, unless he is the holder of a practising certificate which is then in force”.

-Any person on applying for full registration, limited registration or temporary registration with the Medical Council is also required to apply for a practising certificate by:-
+Any person on applying for full registration, limited registration, temporary registration or special registration with the Medical Council is also required to apply for a practising certificate by:-

 (a)